Ala Archa National Park

 Ala Archa is a valley and a National Park located about 40 km south from Bishkek.
-In Kyrgyz language archa is a juniper related tree which gives the park its name.
+In Kyrgyz language Archa is a juniper family tree which gives the park its name.
 Ala means multicolored so the name of the park translates as the multicolored juniper tree and it is easy to notice why while visiting.
-Kyrgyz people have traditionally held their juniper tree in a special esteem, using smoke from its burning branches to chase away evil spirits and also to clean the air from bad smells and the smoke from the burning or the archa brances actually has a nice smell to it.
+Kyrgyz people have traditionally held their juniper tree in a special esteem, using smoke from its burning branches to chase away evil spirits and also to clean the air from bad smells and the smoke from the burning or the Archa branches actually has a nice smell to it.
+This is considered a tradition originating from Zoroastrianism.
 Archa trees can be found in abundant locations in the valley and the branches are sold still today in the bazars and sometimes in the streets of larger towns as well.
 Inside the park there are of course a lot of archa, but also spruce forests by the mountain slopes and lots of shrubs and birch trees growing in the lower areas.

 In Ala Archa valley you can also find a good sized river, also called Ala-Archa, that runs all the way along the road to Bishkek through the Osh bazar and until the Ala Archa reservoir which is located at the north side of Bishkek and finally joining the Chu river that acts as the borderline between Kyrgyzstan and Kazakhstan.
 Ala-Archa is an easy way to get to know with Kyrgyz mountains, flora and fauna and you can also do different length hiking trips within the valley.
 Ala-Archa is also one of the closest places to breathe the fresh air after Bishkek air quality.
 The park is also a suitable place to visit with kids and there are tables along the walking way where you can have a picnic and walk safely in the shade given by the trees in the picnic area.
 It is a great day trip to run away from the bustle of Bishkek and heat especially during the hottest summer period.